Comparison Between Selenium 3 vs Selenium 4: Key Variances Uncovered

 This architecture follows a client-server model.
 This is how it breaks down:

-1. WebDriver API: Selenium 3 relies on the WebDriver API.
-It offers a platform-independent interface to automate them and interacts directly with the web browser.
-In contrast to Selenium RC, its programming interface is meant to be more straightforward and primitive.
+1. WebDriver API: The Dependency of Selenium 3 is mainly on the WebDriver API.
+It offers a platform-independent interface to automate them for direct interaction with the web browser.
+In contrast to Selenium RC, the API is designed to be much simpler and unsophisticated.

-2Browser Drivers: To interact with different web browsers, Selenium 3 employs drivers for each of them.
-They act as a gateway between the automated browser and the WebDriver API.
-Each (Chrome, Firefox, Safari, etc.) requires a different driver so that WebDriver can drive its behavior.
+2Browser Drivers: Selenium 3 utilizes drivers for interacting with different web browsers.
+The drivers act as a bridge between the automated browser and the WebDriver API.
+Each of these drivers (Chrome, Firefox, Safari, etc.) is required so that WebDriver can direct the behavior of these browsers.

 3. JSON Wire Protocol: Selenium 3 utilizes the JSON Wire Protocol as a vehicle of communication between the WebDriver client libraries (such as Java and Python) and the WebDriver server.
 It is a standardized mechanism of sending data in both directions and thus simplifies integration between various versions of browsers as well as programming languages.